cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 9. msg; // One Tx
 // CRITICAL STATE KV embedded to cover Mutable range roll back.
 When roll back, update memory for follow variables.
 10. ChainID := `Nickname`+ hash(signature(timestampInRelaySwitchTimeUnit))
-11. `Tminer`Balance = 1,000,000; // GenesisDefaultCoins 币数量
-12. `Tminer`Nonce = 0
-13. signature; //by genesis miner to derive the TAUaddress }
+11. signature; //by genesis miner to derive the TAUaddress }

 // no need to config relay and peers, myRelays and myPeers will be populated when system starts in process E and community chains will use time slots to touch TAU relays and peers.